dosbox-staging/dosbox-staging/BUILD.md

 and run slower, so are often reserved to exercise new features or perform a periodic whole-program checkup.

-If you're running Debian or Ubuntu, we recommend using Clang's latest stable version using the setup script here: https://apt.llvm.org/
+ - **Linux users:**:  We recommend using Clang's latest stable version.
+If you're using a Debian or Ubuntu-based distro, LLVM has a helpful one-time setup script here: https://apt.llvm.org/

+ - **Windows users:** Start by setting up MSYS2 as described in the _docs/build-windows.md_document.
+Ensure you've opened an MSYS2 MinGW Clang x64 terminal before proceeding and that `clang --version` reports version 13.x (or greater).

-The following command uses Clang to create a sanitizer build checking for address and behavior issues, two of the most common classes of issues.
+The following uses Clang's toolchain to create a sanitizer build that checks for address and behavior issues, two of the most common classes of issues.
 See Meson's list of built-in options for other sanitizer types.

 ``` shell
 meson setup --native-file=.github/meson/native-clang.ini \